 YouTube Channel ID

-Vanity YouTube channel links don't contain the channel ID, and neither do specific TouTube video links but theres a script (the link is at the bottom of this page) which can determine the channel from any given YouTube video link.
-Simply go to the video, click share, and paste the link as a parameter for the script.
-You'll get back the full RSS feed URL which can now be used for our purposes.
+Vanity URLs and individual video links don't expose the channel ID directly.
+A small shell script (linked at the bottom of this page) can resolve the channel ID from any YouTube video share link.
+Share a video, paste the link as a parameter, and you get back the full RSS feed URL.

 % ./youtube-rss.sh https://youtu.be/dQw4w9WgXcQ